Baseball Coaching Tips for Teaching Basic Pitching Mechanics

 Why bother teaching the wind up if the stretch is easier?
 The wind up does have an advantage over the stretch which is momentum.
 The extra movements in the wind up allows for the generation of momentum which used in conjunction with proper mechanics will allow a pitcher to throw a bit harder.
 This is the reason why you rarely if ever see pitchers in the pros using the stretch position with no runners on base.
 You might occasionally see a closer or relief pitcher that might.

 Some young pitchers will really have a difficult time with foot placement in relationship to the pitching plate or “rubber.”
 A pitcher should try to find a starting point on the rubber where they feel comfortable and their pitches are being maximized for effectiveness/accuracy.
 Once finding the right spot, the pitcher should be mindful of returning to that spot of success.
-The pitcher will also have to be mindful of duplicating successful footwork for each and every pitch.
+Learn more about your placement on the rubber below!

 Balance throughout the delivery of the pitch is essential to a pitcher’s success.
 One of the most important things to look for when checking for balance is the back leg that is in contact with the rubber.
 A lot of inexperienced pitchers will allow that back leg to collapse during the delivery which can throw the body off balance just enough to create huge mechanical problems.
 Also the initial move to deliver the pitch can actually throw a pitcher off balance if it is not being executed correctly.
 For example, the pitcher’s initial move is a violent backwards jerking motion of the glove which creates a lack of balance.
 It is extremely important for a coach to look for any signs of improper balance and correct the problem.